Dink-Donk-ai/dink-bot/README.md

 *   `!admin resetuser <user_mention_or_id>`: Resets a user's account to the initial cash balance ($1,000.00) and 0 BTC.
 *   `!admin givecash <user_mention_or_id> <usd_amount>`: Gives (or takes, if negative) a specified amount of USD to/from a user.
 *   `!admin givebtc <user_mention_or_id> <btc_amount>`: Gives (or takes, if negative) a specified amount of BTC to/from a user.
+*   `!admin setprice <new_price_usd>`: Temporarily sets a test market price for Bitcoin.
+This is useful for testing order execution without waiting for real price changes.
+*   `!admin revertprice`: Reverts back to the real market price data from CoinGecko after using the setprice command.

 ## Setup & Installation